Little Stars Nursery

 Do you have any specific enrollment periods or deadlines that we should be aware of?

-It's important to note that your registration form will be added to our waiting list once we receive it.
+Please note that your registration form will be added to our waiting list once we receive it.
 To ensure a spot on the list, please submit your form as soon as possible.

-When is it possible for me to visit the nursery?
+When can I visit the nursery?

 Settling In